Carmelo Hayes

 Christian Brigham (born August 1, 1994) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Carmelo Hayes.
-He is a former one-time NXT Champion, a two-time and record-tying longest combined reigning NXT North American Champion, a one-time and the final NXT Cruiserweight Champion (having unified it with the NXT North American Championship), and the 2025 André the Giant Memorial Battle Royal winner.
+As of February 2021, he is signed to WWE, where he performs on the SmackDown brand under the ring name Carmelo Hayes and is a former one-time WWE United States Champion.
+He is also a former one-time NXT Champion, a two-time and record-tying longest combined reigning NXT North American Champion, a one-time and the final NXT Cruiserweight Champion (having unified it with the NXT North American Championship), 2021 NXT Breakout Tournament Winner,and the 2025 André the Giant Memorial Battle Royal winner.

 Prior to signing with WWE, Brigham wrestled on the independent circuit, primarily in the New England region under the ring name Christian Casanova.

 Early life

 Christian Brigham was born in Framingham, Massachusetts, on August 1, 1994.
 He graduated from Framingham High School in 2012.
 A fan of professional wrestling since childhood, he began training for a career at the New England Pro Wrestling Academy following his graduation.

 Professional wrestling career

-Independent circuit (2014–2021)
+Early career (2014–2021)

-Brigham made his in-ring debut for Chaotic Wrestling on April 12, 2014, under the ring name "Christian Casanova", losing to Mikey Webb.
+Brigham made his in-ring debut for Chaotic Wrestling on April 12, 2014, under the ring name Christian Casanova, losing to Mikey Webb.
 During his first year, he wrestled for several independent promotions including Power League Wrestling (PLW), Top Rope Promotions (TRP), Independent Wrestling Entertainment (IWE) and Lucky Pro Wrestling (LPW).
 On August 8, he debuted for Northeast Championship Wrestling (NCW) at NCW Big City Rumble, adopting a Michael Jackson-esque gimmick, complete with the nickname "The Thriller of New England" and using the moonwalk as one of his signature moves.

-Casanova debuted for Beyond Wrestling on January 23, 2015, where he, Drew Mastone and Kevin Park defeated 2Buff, Ace Romero and Xavier Bell in a six-man tag team match.
-On June 19, he defeated Triplelicious to win the NCW New England Championship.
-He made his debut for Limitless Wrestling on September 12, defeating Marcus Hall.
-On September 25, he lost the championship to Scott Levesque in a triple threat match also involving Osiris.
+On June 19, 2015, Casanova defeated Triplelicious to win the NCW New England Championship, which he lost to Scott Levesque in a triple threat match also involving Osiris on September 25.

-In November 2016, Casanova began working as a heel.
-On March 17, 2017, he defeated Mike Verna for the Chaotic Wrestling New England Championship, but lost it to Donovan Dijak on August 4.
-From March to June 2018, he held the Chaotic Wrestling Tag Team Championship with Triplelicious as "Killanova Inc".
-On March 29, 2019, Casanova defeated J. T. Dunn to win the Chaotic Wrestling Heavyweight Championship for the first time.
-He appeared for Ring of Honor (ROH) at Mass Hysteria on July 21, defeating Jimmy Preston.
-On August 30, he won the title for a second time by defeating Anthony Greene, thus making him the Twelfth Triple Crown Champion in Chaotic Wrestling.